Skip to contents

 • density dependence: variation in vital rates or population outcomes that depends on the abundance of the population.
 Density dependence can be negative (e.g., due to limited resources) or positive (e.g., Allee effects).

 • covariate effects: the influence of covariates on the population matrix.
-In aae.pop, covariate effects are included primarily to allow the population matrix to change through time in response to external factors (e.g., weather, habitat availability).
+In aae.pop, covariate effects are included primarily to allow the population matrix to change through time in response to external factors (e.g., weather, habitat availability, management interventions).

 Two additional processes, dispersal and interspecific interactions, are covered in the Metapopulations and Multiple species vignettes.